Exceptional Financial Support

 What is the level of EFS funding for RBWM?

-Recognising that the borough’s historically low level of council tax, and that that it is so out of kilter with other areas, is a significant issue for the council’s financial sustainability - the government also granted the council permission to raise borough council tax by 8.99% from April 2025 - an increase of 4% above the current 4.99% cap.
+Recognising that the borough’s historically low level of council tax, and that it is so out of kilter with other areas, is a significant issue for the council’s financial sustainability, the government also granted the council permission to raise borough council tax by 7.49% from April 2026 - an increase of 2.5% above the standard 4.99% limit before a referendum is required – still leaving borough bills the lowest in Berkshire and well below the national average.

-RBWM received confirmation from government in February 2025 that they were ‘minded to’ approve the council’s request for exceptional financial support of £103m, reflecting the level of support needed to balance the budget for 2025-2026.
+RBWM received confirmation from government in February 2026 that they have approved the council’s request for exceptional financial support of £49m, reflecting the level of support needed to balance the budget for 2026-2027.

 How will the council pay this back?

-It spreads the cost over several years rather than dealing with it all at once – which the council will pay back through selling assets, there is already a pipeline of sales.
+It spreads the cost over several years rather than dealing with it all at once – while the council will look to repay this through asset disposals and transforming services, this alone are unlikely to be sufficient to repay the accumulated EFS.

 What does this mean for the council and services?

-By being able to balance the budget the council is able to rectify historic budget issues, rebuild capacity in essential front-line services, and respond to increases in demand-led pressures in children’s and adult social care, and housing services.
-Replacing services that were historically stripped out - like maintaining borough streets, trees and play areas will also now be possible.
+The support allows the council to set a budget for the 2026-2027 financial year.
+By being able to balance the budget the council can continue to rectify historic budget issues, rebuild capacity in essential front-line services, and respond to increases in demand-led pressures in children’s and adult social care, and housing services.
+Replacing services that were historically stripped out - like maintaining borough streets, trees and play areas.

 It also supports the council’s Financial Improvement and Sustainability Plan – addressing the recommendations from the independent CIPFA review and outlining the actions and decisions needed over the short and medium-term to get the council and its finances back on track.